It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 BFR training is about restricting venous return while still allowing arterial flow by wrapping the topmost part of your limbs.
 Because you’re restricting your veins, not your arteries, the blood can keep pooling into a muscle you’re firing up and it stays trapped there.
-This allows for a swelling effect of the muscle.
-Blood flow restriction also causes buildup of metabolites, such as lactic acid, that can help with muscle growth.
+This allows for a swelling effect on the muscle.
+Blood flow restriction also causes the buildup of metabolites, such as lactic acid, that can help with muscle growth.

-Traditionally, BFR uses KAATSU device.
-It is a specialized inflatable cuff designed to restrict the venous blood flow.
+Traditionally, BFR uses the KAATSU device.
+It is a specialized inflatable cuff designed to restrict venous blood flow.
 With it, you can precisely control the pressure and always replicate it on workouts.
 However, most people do not have access to this device.

 Fortunately, a good ol’ elastic knee wrap can do the trick very nicely.
 The length of the wrap should be long enough to circle your limb several times.

 How to Do It